camunda/camunda-docs-manual/content/user-guide/process-applications/maven-archetypes.md

 ## Full Automation

-The following command completely automates the project generation and can be used in shell scipts or Ant builds:
+The following command completely automates the project generation and can be used in shell scripts or Ant builds:
 <pre class="console">
 mvn archetype:generate \
   -DinteractiveMode=false \